-Vanessa Torres brings the Spanish language to life for the students of Nursery Road Elementary School.
+Vanessa Torres brings the Spanish language to life for the students of Nursery Road Elementary School Arts Magnet.
 Torres, the school's Spanish teacher, immerses students in learning the language with storytelling, skits, games, songs, salsa dancing, and peso point prize raffles—all conducted entirely in Spanish.
 When Torres and her students meet in the halls, they greet each other and converse in Spanish.
 At the end of the year, Torres takes her students to a local Mexican restaurant so they can practice their language skills in a real-world setting.

-Torres teaches all students from kindergarten through fifth grade at Nursery Road Elementary, a high-performing Title I school.
+Torres teaches all students from kindergarten through fifth grade at Nursery Road Elementary, a high-performing magnet school of excellence.
 Her classes include a large number of students with disabilities.
 She excels at differentiating her classroom activities to engage students at all levels, from special education to gifted and talented.
 Torres invigorated the Spanish program at Nursery Road Elementary, engaging students, parents, teachers and the community.
 Now students practice their Spanish songs and dances at home and look forward to their weekly Spanish lessons with Torres.
 More than 80% of Torres' students exceeded their 80%+ accuracy goals on the assessments Torres developed to track their progress.
 Torres aligns her assessments to her standards and the State SLO/GBE (Student Learning Objectives/Goals-Based Evaluation).

 Known for her unbridled energy, Torres inspires her colleagues with her infectious passion for teaching.
 She works with teachers in all content areas to connect her Spanish curriculum with their standards and instruction.
 Torres chairs the Nursery Road Elementary Walk to School, a successful event that brings students, parents and community members together to walk students to school.
 To boost student participation, Torres convinced local athletic stores to donate clothing and sporting equipment, then held grade-level drawings in which participants won footballs, bicycles and more.
 She also led the school's efforts in the District Five Dance Marathon, a benefit for a local children's hospital; Nursery Road Elementary topped the district in participation and fundraising.